Lukelele/PyTorch-Beacon/README.md

 PyTorch-Beacon
 --------------

 A lightweight wrapper library for PyTorch with the purpose of simplifying training and testing models.
-Designed to function much like PyTorch, but replacing time consuming and repetitive tasks such as writing training and evaluating loops with one line
+Designed to mimic the standard PyTorch syntax, but replaces time consuming and repetitive tasks such as writing training and evaluating loops with one line code.

 Installation
 ------------